Cingulara/openrmf-web/wwwroot/help/index.md

 nav_order: 1
 ---

-# OpenRMF<sup>&reg;</sup> Introduction
+# OpenRMF<sup>&reg;</sup> OSS Introduction

-Welcome to the OpenRMF<sup>&reg;</sup> help site.
-This site contains help screens, scenarios, screenshots and other useful information to use the OpenRMF<sup>&reg;</sup> application for you and your team.
+Welcome to the OpenRMF<sup>&reg;</sup> OSS help site.
+This site contains help screens, scenarios, screenshots and other useful information to use the OpenRMF<sup>&reg;</sup> OSS application for you and your team.

-OpenRMF<sup>&reg;</sup> is the first web-based open source tool to manage your DoD STIG checklists, generate NIST compliance, keep track of your security items that are Open or Not Reviewed, and massively shrink your timeline to collect data and submit for an ATO!
+OpenRMF<sup>&reg;</sup> OSS is the first web-based open source tool to manage your DoD STIG checklists, generate NIST compliance, keep track of your security items that are Open or Not Reviewed, and massively shrink your timeline to collect data and submit for an ATO!

 Compare this to the manual way you have to manage STIG Checklists and SCAP scans, outlined in Tutela's <a href="https://medium.com/@dgould_43957/how-to-use-disa-stig-viewer-tool-907358d17cea" target="_blank">blog post</a>.

 See [What's New](./whatsnew.html) with the latest version.

 ## What it does
-OpenRMF<sup>&reg;</sup> manages your RMF documentation and removes the Cybersecurity mystery!
+OpenRMF<sup>&reg;</sup> OSS manages your RMF documentation and removes the Cybersecurity mystery!
 It allows management to view the status of checklists and RMF progress on their systems.

 It allows IT administrators and developers to store their checklists and scans in a single place.